git/git.github.io/rev_news/drafts/edition-86.md

   `--quiet` is given.

-  Junio agreed with Phillip saying that "he would very much prefer to see `--quiet` not making contribution to the decision to refresh or not in the longer term".
-He suggested introducing `--no-refresh` to `git reset` and said he thought `reset.refresh` wasn't a good idea as it could lead to issue for people using `git reset` in scripts.
+  Junio agreed with Phillip saying that "he would very much prefer to see `--quiet` not making a contribution to the decision to refresh or not in the longer term".
+He suggested introducing `--no-refresh` to `git reset` and said he thought `reset.refresh` wasn't a good idea as it could lead to issues for people using `git reset` in scripts.

   Victoria replied that she agreed with them but wanted to preserve as much backward compatibility as possible.
 She said she would gladly